Handwritten ritual artifacts: emotional records, ritual pages, memory fragments — written by hand, one breath at a time.

 - Digitally registered in the Living Lore Archive, with metadata: scroll name, date, mood, purpose

-Types of Artifacts
+Types of Handwritten Ritual Artifacts

 - Scrolls: Long horizontal pieces written as single-breath rituals